What is the acromioclavicular joint?

 These types of injuries are usually the result of acute trauma or overuse.
 Trauma can include falling directly on the shoulder or an injury following an event such as a motor vehicle accident.
 Overuse injuries occur when the same motion is repeated again and again, which causes wear over a period of time.
 In the case of the AC joint, it’s the constant lifting of heavy amounts overhead—such as performed by weightlifters or shelf stockers, for example—that leads to injury.

 In many cases, an AC joint injury can be managed with physical therapy to strengthen and restore movement, as well as medication to reduce pain and inflammation.
-Medication can include over-the-counter medications like aspirin and ibuprofen or corticosteroid injections into the joint.
+Medication can include over-the-counter medications like aspirin and ibuprofen or corticosteroid AC joint injections.

-Should conservative methods of treatment fail to alleviate symptoms within a reasonable amount of time—or if the injury is too severe—surgery may be required to effectively repair the damage.
+Should conservative methods of treatment fail to alleviate symptoms within a reasonable amount of time—or if the injury is too severe—surgery may be required for effective acromioclavicular joint repair.